 Ireland Reaching Out (IrelandXO) is a non-profit organisation that has been helping people of Irish descent to reconnect with their ancestors’ place of origin since 2010.
 The organisation is founded on a vast network of local volunteers, representing the 32 counties, who have a wealth of knowledge with regard to local records and who provide local genealogical expertise.
-Ireland Reaching Out is delighted to launch its first course with Alison, Introduction to Irish Genealogy.
+Alison is delighted to announce that Ireland Reaching Out will soon be joining Alison as a Publisher, and will be releasing an introductory course on Irish Genealogy in the near future.

 Tell us a little about the ideas behind Ireland Reaching Out.